From the desk of: Sam C. Chan

 • peer pressure & myths on the street (or in the press, same thing)

-• incorrect assumption that top-of-the-line hardware is required
+• false assumption that top-of-the-line hardware is required

-• upgrade for upgrade's sake, just to "keep up" with the latest/greatest
+• upgrade for upgrade's sake, just to "keep up" with the latest

 Summary: